 Taking into account the whole manufacturing process, the energy efficiency of delivering energy via batteries is around 1.3%.
 In addition, the energy required to deliver the battery to the actual product brings the efficiency of batteries to ~0.3-0.5%.

-A more in depth life cycle analysis of AA Alkaline batteries can be found here.
+A more in depth life cycle analysis of AA Alkaline batteries can be found by clicking the button below.

 AirCord Carbon Footprint